Armok628/tooth/README.md

 # twoth
-A minimal-assembly Forth implementation for x86-64 Linux
+A minimal-core Forth implementation for x86-64 Linux

 ### The Plan